m1nus-dev/m1nforum/readme.md

 There is a live version on the free tier in azure here:  [minforum.azurewebsites.net](https://m1nforum.azurewebsites.net/).
 This is running on the F1 app service plan so who knows how long it will be up and available.
 I'm curious to see what you get with the free tier in Azure.
 (60 CPU minutes / day).
 And, since its a windows host and all the data is in memory, I am sure it is memory starved.
 Once it loads, I am sure it will be fast.  :)

-~~Synchronous IO is a problem on azure like it is in debug on localhost.
-Ill look into that - there are no synchronous writes in the code.~~ The synchronous IO problem is solved here.  [stack overflow](https://stackoverflow.com/questions/47735133/asp-net-core-synchronous-operations-are-disallowed-call-writeasync-or-set-all).
-I have never seen `await using` before.

 There is also a problem with the seed function.
 I'm not sure what it is, but its not consistent.

 There is a focus on minimalism and speed